utdata/icj-class/html/html-in-class.md

 - Now repeat the process for the `<h3>`'s and unordered lists for the rest of the ingredients section.
 - For the Preparation section, you'll want to wrap the entire section in a `<div>` with an `id` attribute called "preparation".
 - Wrap each internal headline there in an `<h3>` tag.
-- For each set of steps, turn them into ordered lists.
+- For each set of steps in the different preparation sections, turn them into ordered lists.
 Use the **Emmet: Wrap Individual Lines with Abbreviations** again, but change the list style to this:

 `ol>li*`

-* Code up the nutrition section in the same with, in a `<div>` with an `id` of "nutrition", and as unordered lists.
+* Code up the Nutrition section in a similar way by creating  a `<div>` with an `id` of "nutrition", and set the items as an unordered list.

-## Commit and push your code

-### Using gitignore
+## Using gitignore

 If you do a `git status` on your folder now, you might see files that you didn't remember creating.
 On a Mac you might see a file called `.DS_Store`, which is a hidden file the Mac finder creates when you view a folder.
 On Windows, you might see `Thumbs.db`, which is a record of images saved in a folder.
 Different applications save hidden files and other stuff that you don't need to commit to your repo, so we use another hidden [.gitignore](https://help.github.com/articles/ignoring-files/) file to tell git what to ignore.
 An easy way to create one is to use the website [gitignore.io](https://www.gitignore.io/).